arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 ### 8. Activation Recovery

-In case the hardware is being reflashed and the key got lost, the license can be recovered just clicking the **Forgot your Product Key?" button:
+In case the hardware is being reflashed and the key got lost, the license can be recovered just by clicking the **Forgot your Product Key?**" button:

 ![Activation Online Forgotten](https://user-images.githubusercontent.com/100422525/225387229-b0780ac0-fcae-4175-a4d5-6d4a8aa991bb.png)